 Whether leading, making meaningful content, or praying, Eddie lives his life to eradicate injustice.
 However, because the need is so great, where to start can be suffocating.

 When people ask, “What could I possibly do?”
 Eddie’s response is, “Anything!”

 “We think we can’t do anything because we can’t do everything,” he said.
 “If we all did anything, there would be massive, sweeping changes in our world.”

-His challenge to all is to commit to pray for freedom for the slaves in the world and put actions behind those prayers.
+His challenge to all is to commit to pray for the world and put actions behind those prayers.

-“In whatever spheres of justice, find any organization or person who is doing that work and help in tiny ways or big, gigantic ways, “ Eddie said.
+“In whatever spheres of justice, find any organization or person who is doing that work and help in tiny ways or big, gigantic ways,” Eddie says.
 “Doing nothing is not an option!”